pmwals09/yobs/docs/ROADMAP.md

 ### Enriched Opportunity

 - [x] As a user, I want to be able to attach a contact to an opportunity to keep track of who I talk to in the application process
-- [ ] As a user, I want to be able to add status updates to an opportunity to keep track of the state of an application process
+- [x] As a user, I want to be able to add status updates to an opportunity to keep track of the state of an application process
-  - Allow the user to name their own statuses, but provide defaults
+  - [x] Allow the user to name their own statuses, but provide defaults
 - [ ] As a user, I want to be able to attach correspondence to an opportunity to keep track of the process of applying
 - [ ] As a user, I want to be able to edit an existing opportunity, in case I make a typo or something
+- [ ] As a user, I want to be able to edit my profile, in case I make a typo or something

 ## v1.1